 candidate into Phase II

 C. diff.
-Infection (CDI) Treatments On the Horizon
+Infection (CDI) Treatments Clinical Studies In Progress

-To LISTEN to the July 2016 Live Broadcast from the C. diff.
-Spores and More Global Broadcasting Network program with Dr. Richard Vickers, and Dr. Dr Kevin W Garey, PharmD, Click on the Summit Therapeutics Logo above : Ridinilazole, A Microbiome Preserving Antibiotic For The Treatment Of a C. difficile Infection
+To LISTEN to the October 2017 Live Broadcast from the C. diff.
+Spores and More Global Broadcasting Network program with Dr. Richard Vickers, and Dr. Dr Kevin W Garey, PharmD, Click on the Summit Therapeutics Logo above : Research Update From Summit Therapeutics on Ridinilazole

 During the trial, the new oral antibiotic significantly outperformed vancomycin, the current standard prescription, which was the primary objective said Summit.